Beatbox House: Amit Bhowmick (2011-)

 Amit Bhowmick is a hip hop artist based in America who started beatboxing at the age of 14.
 Amit is originally from Bangladesh.
 His beatbox sound involves his extensive usage of technical beats and deep bass sounds.
 His title credits include Midwest Champion (2012) and East Coast Champion (2014).
 In 2018, he won Smash Sounds, the first ever hybrid Beatbox Battle & Super Smash Bros tournament.
 He is also known for his signature and original sound, the "OD Bass".

 Gene Shinozaki (2011-)

 Gene Shinozaki is a beatbox musician from Boston, MA.
 He began his music career attending Berklee College of Music, studying drumming as a major, before dropping out to pursue a career in beatboxing.
 His beatbox style involves his imitation of guitar power chords using lip oscillation techniques, his melodic sounds, and clicks.
 He often incorporates singer songwriter elements into his performances.
-He cites Bobby Mcferrin as a primary influence on his sound.
+He cites Bobby McFerrin as a primary influence to his sound.
 He is a Grand Beatbox Battle Champion (2015), and with fellow Beatbox House member, Chris Celiz, won the titles of World Beatbox Tag-team Champion (2018), American Tag-team Champion (2015) and Grand Beatbox Battle Tag-team Champion (2018) as "Spiderhorse".